gvwilson/fiction/santas/index.md

-The mirror's surface rippled and reformed to show the steps leading up to the pyramid entrance, where the stone cats were fighting a quartet of hooded figures wielding swords and rayguns whose brilliant green beams left glassy scorches on the sand.<span class="note">The rayguns, that is.
+The mirror's surface rippled and reformed to show the steps leading up to the pyramid entrance, where the stone cats were fighting a quartet of hooded figures wielding swords and ray guns whose brilliant green beams left glassy scorches on the sand.<span class="note">The ray guns, that is.
 Frankly, the swords were mostly for show.</span>